 New Cook County Assessor Fritz Kaegi Lays Out His Plan for Office

 At a meeting of the City Club of Chicago today, Cook County Assessor Fritz Kaegi presented his plans to modernize the Assessor’s office.
-Kaegi announced that the first area of Cook County he will reassess are the north and northwest townships for the 2019–2021 triennial period.
+Kaegi announced that the first area of Cook County he will reassess is the north and northwest townships for the 2019—2021 triennial period.
 The first reassessment township will open tomorrow with the rest following in the next few months.
-Franczek partner Ares Dalianis attended the meeting and shares his summary of the meeting and observations below.

 At the City Club luncheon, the new Assessor spoke about his background and what led him to run for office.
 The Assessor position has historically been a prize won after years of political life, but this is Kaegi’s first elected office.
 He was raised in the Hyde Park area.
 His father was a professor of Byzantine history for 52 years at the University of Chicago.
 His background is as a mutual fund portfolio manager and investor.
 He earned his MBA from Stanford and worked for five years in Russia as a financial analyst for a large mutual fund firm.
 More recently, he was a portfolio manager for the Columbia Acorn family of funds, Kaegi described himself as ‘coming from a long line of nerds.’
 Educationally, and by experience and training, he is about as different from previous Cook County Assessors as anyone could be.